eccenca/cmem-plugin-robotreason/README.md

 # Validate

-The plugin outputs the explanation as text in Markdown format using the path "text".
+The plugin outputs the explanation as text in Markdown format using the path "markdown".

 ## Options